SMILELab-FL/FedLab/README.md

 | ...                |   |  |     |      |
 ## Datasets & Data Partition

-Sophisticated in real world, FL need to handle various kind of data distribution scenarios, including iid and non-iid scenarios.
+Sophisticated in the real world, FL needs to handle various kind of data distribution scenarios, including iid and non-iid scenarios.
 Though there already exists some datasets and partition schemes for published data benchmark, it still can be very messy and hard for researchers to partition datasets according to their specific research problems, and maintain partition results during simulation. __FedLab__ provides [`fedlab.utils.dataset.partition.DataPartitioner`](https://fedlab.readthedocs.io/en/master/autoapi/fedlab/utils/dataset/partition/index.html#fedlab.utils.dataset.partition.DataPartitioner) that allows you to use pre-partitioned datasets as well as your own data. `DataPartitioner` stores sample indices for each client given a data partition scheme.
 Also, FedLab provides some extra datasets that are used in current FL researches while not provided by official PyTorch `torchvision.datasets` yet.

 ### Data Partition